 William J. O'Neil Program in Business Journalism

 This innovative interdisciplinary program includes courses in both the Cox School of Business and the economics department.
-In addition to the 37 credit hours required for the Journalism major, students wishing to concentrate in business and finance journalism will complete either a second major in business, the 18-hour traditional minor in business administration, or the new 18-hour minor in business offered for non-Cox undergraduates, plus Economics 1311 and 1312.
-Students will put into practice what they’re learning about business, financial markets, and economics in advanced journalism classes and in coverage of North Texas companies and the regional economy.
+In addition to the 37 credit hours required for the major in Journalism and/or Fashion Media, students wishing to concentrate in business and finance journalism must complete either:

 Admission to the program is subject to the approval of the O’Neil Chair, Jake Batsell.
 For more details, contact Prof. Batsell at firstname.lastname@example.org.